 The plaintiff must show that the defendant either did something they should not have done (an act) or failed to do something they should have done (an omission).

 After proving that the defendant breached their duty of care, the plaintiff must show that this breach caused their injury.
-In negligence cases, causation is typically divided into two sub-elements: cause in fact and proximate cause.
+In negligence cases,

 a) Cause in Fact